4 Day Camping Safari

 Day 1 Arusha – Tarangire National Park

-We will pick you up in the morning and after a short safari briefing, you travel southwest towards the Tarangire National Park.
+After a short safari briefing in the morning, you will travel southwest towards the Tarangire National Park.
 The park has a diversity of landscapes including grass, acacia woodlands and forests and it is especially popular for its huge elephant herds and animals gathering at the river and swamps.
-Animals range from swarms of yellow breasted lovebirds to kudus, buffaloes, giraffes, zebras and impalas.
+Animals range from swarms of yellow breasted lovebirds to kudus, buffaloes, giraffes, eland and the weird-looking gerenuk.
 Predators include lions, leopards and hyenas, while wild dogs are rare.
-In the late afternoon you will leave the park to travel to a nearby campsite, where you will spend the night in tents.
+In the late afternoon you will arrive at a campsite inside the park, where you will spend the night in tents.

-Day 2 Tarangire Area – Lake Manyara National Park –Ngorongoro Conservation Area
+Day 2 Tarangire National Park – Lake Manyara National Park –Ngorongoro Conservation Area

 Breakfast; Lunch; Dinner